iRon7/Join-Object/README.md

 (listed by the `-Equals` parameter).

-_Note 1:_ The list of properties defined by the `-On` parameter will be justified with the list of properties defined by the `-Equals` parameter and visa versa.
+_Note 1:_ The list of properties defined by the `-On` parameter will be complemented with the list of properties defined by the `-Equals` parameter and vice versa.

 _Note 2:_ The equal properties will be merged to a single (left) property by default (see also the `-Property` parameter).